Phases of Small Worlds: A Mean Field Formulation: Small worlds --- a mean field description

 In order to compare the percolation order parameter $f_{\rm cluster}$ with the mean field order parameter $P_\infty$, we realize that in the large $N$ limit, the fraction of connected pairs of nodes is approximated to leading order by $f^2_{\rm cluster}$.
 Hence, the fraction that are not connected is given by $1 - f^2_{\rm cluster}$.
-Thus, by comparing $(1 - P_\infty)^{1/2}$ to $f_{\rm cluster}$, one can make a fairer determination as to whether the mean field order parameter accurately captures the nature of the phase transition.
+Thus, by comparing $(1 - P_\infty)^{1/2}$ to $f_{\rm cluster}$, one can make a fairer determination as to whether the mean field order parameter accurately captures the nature of the phase transition\footnote{\rd{The main shortcoming of our mean field approximation is that it fails to condition on the giant component.
+When one does so, it has been shown exactly that $(1 - P_\infty)^{1/2} = f_{\rm cluster}$ (cf. Eq.
+119 in \cite{tishby2018revealing}).}}.

 As can be seen from Fig. \ref{simk3} we see that the mean field results appear to get the nature of the phase transition wrong by suggesting a first-order transition (given the evident discontinuity developing in the thermodynamic limit) rather than the second-order transition suggested by the analytic approximation for $f_{\rm cluster}$.
 This failure of the mean field approximation is neither surprising nor alarming, and merely highlights its expected failure whenever fluctuations invalidate the mean field treatment.
-Nevertheless, the approximation ought to improve rapidly as one moves away from the critical point, which we now investigate numerically.
+Nevertheless, the approximation ought to improve rapidly as one moves away from the critical point, which we now investigate numerically. \rd{It should come as no surprise that when the network consists of a giant connected component, the mean field approximation works well given the high dimensionality of system set by $N$.}